BYU-Hydroinformatics/gwdm/docs/source/mapping.rst

         - `Korama test files <https://github.com/BYU-Hydroinformatics/gwdm/blob/ReadtheDocs-Documentation/docs/source/test_files/korama_test_files.zip>`_

-The Mapping Google Colab has parameters that can be set and changed by the user to obtain desired results.
+The Mapping Google Colab Notebook has parameters that can be set and changed by the user to obtain desired results.
 Here is a summary of each parameter with a suggestion.
-We will use the sample data provided ( Sunflower Test Files)
+We will use the sample data provided ( Sunflower test files)

 .. list-table::
    :widths: 20 20